webKythe/verifyChat/README.md

  #### Disclaimer
  While we try our best to serve you accurate contact details, we don't guarantee you anything.
-In no event shall the [Author](https://github.com/webVerts), or any other contributors be liable for any claim, dmages or any liability.
+In no event shall the [Author](https://github.com/webVerts), or any other contributors be liable for any claim, damages or any liability.

  THE SOFTWARE, DATA & SERVICE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,